Archive and Gallery

 Located in the Paramount Theatre Office Tower

-The entire Historic Theatres Library collection is documented in a database, classified and organized using the Dewey Decimal System.
-The collection's contents are searchable by and accessible to everyone, at the library location in the Paramount building and also here on these web pages.
+The entire Archive and Gallery collection is documented in a database, classified and organized using the Dewey Decimal System.
+The collection's contents are searchable by and accessible to everyone, at the Archive and Gallery location in the Paramount building and also here on these web pages.
 The pages provides a plethora of data related to performers and performances that have appeared at the Seattle Theatre Group® theatres.
 To access this data, please use the links below.
 Note: updates will occur daily.
 Please revisit this page to view newly scanned uploaded historic material.

 We've catalogued years' worth of posters for performances and events in our theatres.
-Search through the vast collection of posters online, then visit the Library to see them in person!
+Search through the vast collection of posters online, then visit the Archive and Gallery to see them in person!

 Search the Archives

 Photographs, posters, play bills, architectural drawings, books, memorabilia and artifacts dating back to 1907 are catalogued in our database.
-Search online, then visit the Library to see them in person!
+Search online, then visit the Archive and Gallery to see them in person!

 On Thursday, March 1, 2012, the Seattle Theatre Group® Historic Theatres Library officially opened to the public.
-The dedication of this library coincides with the initial opening of Seattle’s Paramount Theatre on March 1, 1928.
+The dedication coincided with the initial opening of Seattle’s Paramount Theatre on March 1, 1928.
 In January 2020, the Historic Theatres Library changed its name to the Seattle Theatre Group Archive and Gallery.

 To develop a historic theatre library for the Paramount, Moore and Neptune Theatres was the vision of Seattle Theatre Group®.
 The project began early in December 2010 in conjunction with the writing of the book entitled "Seattle's Paramount Theatre, From Birth to Rebirth and Beyond."
 It required the gathering, sorting, documenting, cataloging, and preserving over 100 years of historical data.
 With nearly 14,000 volunteers hours to date, this continues to be an on-going project.

-The objective of Seattle Theatre Group® Historic Theatres Library is three-fold:
+The objective of Seattle Theatre Group® Archive and Gallery is three-fold: